 What time of day is cheapest to fly?

-Kingston flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight at midday will likely mean higher prices.
+Kingston flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the morning will likely mean higher prices.

 When to fly

 Across the island, mid-December through mid-April is the peak season for travellers booking flights to Kingston.
 At this time of year it is more of a challenge to find a cheap flight to Kingston and reservations need to be made at least a couple of months in advance, especially if you are arriving for Carnival in March and April as it attracts more than 100,000 locals and tourists.
 The Carnival is one of the island’s biggest events and it continues to grow every year.
 During this time the carnival atmosphere is alive throughout the island with various bands performing the very best of Reggae, Calypso and Soca.
 This exciting Caribbean fiesta is a colourful display of dance, costume and music, and is an event in Jamaica’s calendar not to be missed.
 Another exciting event not to be missed in Kingston is the celebration of the legendary reggae artist Bob Marley’s birthday.
 Book a flight to Kingston in early February to see local residents and fans from across the globe gather to rejoice his life, work and passion for a week, and don’t forget to visit Kingston’s Bob Marley Museum.
 Celebratory events vary every year but in the past they have included concerts, lectures, karaoke contests and much more.

 From May until mid-December is considered the off season, and most hotel rates drop from 20 to 40 per cent.
 Cheaper package tours and cheap flights to Kingston are also typically easier to find during this season.